LOGARITHMIC AND EXPONENTIAL FUNCTIONS

 log (2x + 1) = log 11.

 Solution.
-If we let each side be the exponent with 10 as the base, then according to the inverse relations:
+If we let each side be the exponent with base 10, then

 We may conclude, then, that if an equation looks like this:

 We must reject the solution x = − 4, however, because the negative number −4 is not in the domain of log2x.